Ying-34/Group-18-Sapphire-Snail/README.md

 Therefore, in the next week, we will make a second change to the front-end page based on the results discussed this week.
 We will also start backend implementation.
 Project division:<br>
 Chloe：main page (information & comment )，Study and use of Wikipedia API(search function ), backend about these pages and function.<br>
-Yvonne & Winona：Home page (Added three basic page displays include about us, Q&A, contact ),  log in and create a new account, backend about these pages.
+Yvonne & Winona：Home page (Added three basic page displays include about us, Q&A, contact ),  log in and create a new account, backend about these pages.<br>
 Tom: update readme file and find background pictures & logo icon，write a project test function<br>
 Daily group discussion: <br>
 via WeChat project discussion group (anytime)，Tencent Conference（group member's private instant meeting）<br>